 Why do celebrity endorsements work?

-How do you begin the process of getting a celebrity on board to work with you, and how much will it cost?
+How do you begin the process of getting a celebrity to work with you, and how much will it cost?

 Whether you're looking to secure a ‘name’ for a television or radio advertising campaign, endorse a product, bring a zestless brand to life, or if you simply need a media hook and sell-in for a press day, NMP Live can help.
 We will negotiate the deal between you and a celebrity which will significantly increase awareness, add credibility and help to establish a trust or affinity with your customers that would otherwise take years to build organically.

-With nearly 20 years experience working with celebrities at all levels, from domestic UK talent to globally recognised names, our expertise lies in approaching the right celebrity for your campaign and negotiating the best possible deal on your behalf; taking into consideration your objectives, brand values, target demographic and of course budget.
-We will then guide you every step of the way, overseeing your celebrity-led campaign through to contract negotiation and fulfillment.
+With 20 years experience working with celebrities at all levels — from domestic UK talent to globally recognised names — NMP Live's expertise lies in approaching the right celebrity for your campaign and negotiating the best possible deal on your behalf; taking into consideration your objectives, brand values, target demographic and of course budget.
+We will then guide you every step of the way, overseeing your celebrity-led campaign through to contract negotiation and fulfilment.

 Our extensive industry contacts give us unparalleled access to hundreds of celebrities and media personalities around the world.
 And because we work for you, not the celebrity, whether you require a regional personality for a short-term promotion or an international icon for a global advertising campaign, our unbiased recommendations and impartial advice will ensure we secure you the best deal to meet your campaign objectives.